Fillyosopher/Reading-Helper/README.md

 - axoletlmusic's Not Bionic Reading: https://not-br.neocities.org

 # Changelog
+5/22 1.3.0
+- TL;DR add support for some unusual webssites, like EPUB readers
+- Add iframe documents to traversal

 5/22 Rewrite 2
 - TL;DR no longer breaks dynamic pages
 - No longer processes invisible tags, like style and meta